Overview of change tracking and inventory using Azure Monitoring Agent (Preview)

 Supported operating systems

-Change Tracking and Inventory is supported on all operating systems that meet Log Analytics agent requirements.
-See supported operating systems for a list of the Windows and Linux operating system versions that are currently supported by the Log Analytics agent.
+Change Tracking and Inventory is supported on all operating systems that meet Azure Monitor agent requirements.
+See supported operating systems for a list of the Windows and Linux operating system versions that are currently supported by the Azure Monitor agent.

-To understand client requirements for TLS 1.2, see TLS 1.2 for Azure Automation.
+To understand client requirements for TLS 1.2 or higher, see TLS 1.2 or higher for Azure Automation.

 Enable Change Tracking and Inventory